 - The ATM cave tour is an extremely unique, cool spelunking (i.e., cave exploration) experience in a safe environment.
 The guides go through extensive training to take you miles deep underground.

 - This experience combines hiking, swimming and climbing in an accessible way.
 Your tour group might even get lucky and take the more “adventurous” and challenging route (more on that below).

 In short, the ATM cave is a thrilling, memorable experience and worth it if:

 - You enjoy active experiences that require some physical fitness

 - Want to learn more about Maya history and human sacrifices

 - Don’t mind getting wet and being in small places

 ATM Cave Tour at a Glance

-There are only ~25 licensed ATM cave tour guides in the country.
+There are only about 25 licensed guides for the ATM cave tour in Belize.
 Most of them have been doing this tour for over a decade as it requires extensive training.

-Despite requiring a level of hiking, swimming, climbing and spelunking that athletic people can appreciate, the ATM cave tour is surprisingly accessible.
+The ATM cave requires a level of hiking, swimming, climbing and spelunking that fit people can appreciate, but it is also very accessible.